Background to “The Book”

 Yes, there’s a lot of physics, engineering and mathematics in there, because I felt that was required to prove my points.
 Otherwise this would have been yet another book full of unscientific, unsubstantiated opinion about how guitars work and, frankly, I’ve seen too many of those.
 If physics, engineering and mathematics aren’t your strong suits, don’t worry!
 The points I make are still there, are explained qualitatively, and the concepts are still usable.
 However, there’s no avoiding the mathematics if you want to get quantitative.
 As one of my old friends in academia said, “if it was easy, someone would have written your book years ago”.

-All that research, writing, photography, editing and printing happened between 2007 and 2011when the two volumes of the book were finally published.
-Please feel free to download the Contents listing for both volumes by clicking here, and if you like what you see (and have read the reviews), you can purchase a copy by clicking here.
+All that research, writing, photography, editing and printing happened between 2007 and 2011 when the two volumes of the book were finally published.
+Please feel free to download the Contents listing for both volumes here, and if you like what you see (and have read the reviews), you can purchase a copy here.